 Intuitively, the object formula $[x]P$ means that the current object is isomorphic to $x$, and the morphism formula $\langle f \rangle P$ means that from the current object, one can fire a transition labelled by a morphism equivalent (in the sense of matrices, or conjugate in the language of group theory) to $f$.
 Observe that we have arbitrary conjunctions, in particular infinite and empty (we will denote the empty conjunction by $\top$).

-\begin{exa} In the case of diagrams in $\A_L$, $[w]P$ means that the current run is labeled by the word $w$ and $\langle w \leq w' \rangle P$ means that the current run is labeled by $w$ and that it can be extended to a run labeled by $w'$.
-The idea is very similar to Hennessy-Milner logic \cite{hennessy80} and forward path logic \cite{joyal96}.
-The next theorem proves that, for two transition systems, satisfying the same Hennessy-Milner formulae, forward path formulae or path formulae is the same as their diagrams satisfying the same diagrammatic formulae. \end{exa}
+\begin{example} In the case of diagrams in $\A_L$, $[w]\top$ means that the current run is labeled by the word $w$ and $\langle w \leq w' \rangle \top$ means that the current run is labeled by $w$ and that it can be extended to a run labeled by $w'$.
+The idea is very similar to the Hennessy-Milner logic \cite{hennessy80} and the forward path logic \cite{joyal96}.
+The next theorem proves that, for two transition systems, satisfying the same Hennessy-Milner formulae, forward path formulae or path formulae is the same as their diagrams satisfying the same diagrammatic formulae. \end{example}

 For a diagram $\map{F}{\C}{\A}$, an object $c$ of $\C$, and an isomorphism $f$ of $\A$ of the form $\map{f}{F(d)}{x}$ for some $d$ and $x$, we define $F,c \models S$ for an object formula $S$ and $F,f,d\models P$ for a morphism formula $P$ by induction on $S$ (resp. $P$) as follows:\\ -- $F,f,c \models \top$ always,\\ -- more generally, $F,f,c\models \bigwedge\limits_{i\in I} P_i$ iff for all $i\in I$, $F,f,c\models P_i$,\\ -- $F,c \models [x]P$ iff there exists an isomorphism $\map{f}{F(c)}{x}$ of $\A$ such that $F,f,c\models P$,\\ -- for every $\map{g}{x}{x'}$, $F,f,c\models \langle g \rangle P$ iff there exists $\map{i}{c}{c'}$ in $\C$ and an isomorphism $\map{h}{F(c')}{x'}$ such that $h\circ F(i) = g\circ f$ and $F,h,c'\models P$,